Literacy skills begin with books

 “When choosing tactile items to attach to a page, be sure to think about it from the child’s perspective.
 For a child with limited vision and other disabilities, it is important to select real items or pieces of items that a child has touched as part of the experience.
 In other words, a raised line drawing to represent a tree is less meaningful than a piece of bark.
 Cotton balls do not represent clouds to a child who is blind, but rather leaves or a handful of grass may be a better way to represent being outside.
 Similarly, a matchbox car is visually similar to a real car, but will have no meaning to a child who is blind with additional disabilities.
 A better way to represent a car may be the buckle of a seat belt or part of a car seat.” (source)

 Tactile experience books are fun for kids of all ages and abilities.
 Get more in-depth information about them from these trusted sources:

 Share your child’s tactile experience book with us!
 Email pics to Cheri@deafchldren.org.

 We've made it easy for you to find hundreds of free videos of ASL retellings of your child’s favorite books.
 Search for stories by your child’s age or by the book’s title.

 Practice ASL online!

-Sign with a Deaf adult in real time.
-Set your own schedule, select your topics, and even go back and review recorded sessions.
+Sign with a Deaf adult in real time and choose your conversation topics.
+Or your child can join "Friends Like Me" and chat with other deaf and hard of hearing children their age once a week.
 ASDC members get 5 FREE sessions (a $125 value).
 Not a member yet?
 Join ASDC.